lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 `date` can be whatever you want - `serialize` and `deserialize` will be the functions that tell `<DateTime>` how to handle the value, which will be some kind of DateTime object.
 This pattern is generalized as the "strategy" pattern.
 A textbook definition is as follows:

 > In computer programming, the strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.
-Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use (https://en.wikipedia.org/wiki/Strategy_pattern).
+Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of design patterns to use (https://en.wikipedia.org/wiki/Strategy_pattern).
 The strategy lets the algorithm vary independently from clients that use it.

 The key part is the last sentence.
 We push the onus of selecting the algorithm onto the developer.